Tunisia's Essebsi, leading figure in shift to democracy, dies at 92

 TUNIS (Reuters) - Tunisia’s 92-year-old president, Beji Caid Essebsi, who helped guide the North African country’s transition to democracy after a 2011 revolution, has died, the presidency said on Thursday.

-A leading figure in the country’s fortunes since 2011, Essebsi was hospitalized late last month for a week after suffering what authorities described as a severe health crisis.
+A leading figure in the country’s fortunes since the “Arab Spring” uprising eight years ago, Essebsi was hospitalized late last month for a week after suffering what authorities described as a severe health crisis.

 “On Thursday morning, the President of the Republic died at the military hospital in Tunis...The burial ceremony will be announced later,” a presidency statement said.

-The speaker of parliament, Mohamed Ennaceur, said he would be the country’s temporary president, in line with the constitution.
-In a speech on national television, Ennaceur also called for unity following Essebsi’s passing.

 The prime minister declared seven days of national mourning.

-A source said Ennaceur’s swearing in would take place at 1300 GMT.
+Tunisia’s foreign minister said a state funeral for Essebsi would be held on Saturday and the presidency urged Tunisians to unite and safeguard the nation’s present and future.

+The country has been hit by occasional unrest over high unemployment and by several deadly Islamist militant attacks.

+The speaker of parliament, Mohamed Ennaceur, said he would become the temporary president, in line with the constitution.

+The next presidential election, hitherto set for Nov.
+17, will now be held earlier, the electoral commission chief said, without elaborating.
+A parliamentary vote is set for Oct.
+6.

+The coming elections will be the third set of polls in which Tunisians have been able to vote freely since the 2011 revolution.

-Essebsi had been a prominent politician in Tunisia since the overthrow of veteran autocrat Zine El-Abidine Ben Ali in 2011, which was followed by uprisings against authoritarian leaders across the Middle East, including in nearby Libya and Egypt.
+Essebsi rose to prominence after the overthrow of veteran autocrat Zine El-Abidine Ben Ali, which was followed by Arab Spring uprisings against authoritarian leaders across the Middle East, including in nearby Libya and Egypt.

-Drafted in as prime minister in 2011 after Ben Ali was toppled, Essebsi was elected president three years later, becoming the country’s first directly elected head of state after its “Arab Spring” uprising.
+Drafted in as premier in 2011 after Ben Ali was toppled, Essebsi was elected president three years later, becoming Tunisia’s first directly elected head of state.
+He founded one of the secular parties in Tunisia’s governing coalition.

-Parliamentary elections are expected to be held on Oct.
-6 with a presidential vote following on Nov.
-17. They will be the third set of polls in which Tunisians have been able to vote freely following the 2011 revolution.

-The presidency statement called on Tunisians to unite and safeguard their country’s present and future.

-“After the revolution, the president led the people to avoid confrontation and led the democratic transition and was keen to build and complete the constitutional institutions,” it said.
+“After the revolution, the president led the people to avoid confrontation, led the democratic transition and was keen to build and complete the constitutional institutions,” the presidency statement said.

 Analyst Ibrahim Ouslati said the death of Essebsi, one of the world’s oldest leaders, was not likely to disrupt politics.